rheal3/likelocation/README.md

 ## Look for things to harden up the frontend
 - [ ] look at how to configure robots.txt
-- [ ] more unit tests
+- [x] more unit tests
-- [ ] get coverage working on the frontend https://create-react-app.dev/docs/running-tests/
+- [x] get coverage working on the frontend https://create-react-app.dev/docs/running-tests/
+  - `npm test -- --coverage --watchAll=false`
 - [ ] More robust error messaging (probably look at using a Toast)
 - [ ] adding an actual logging library (look at using Rollbar)